 When I turned my head, I heard him in my left ear or my right ear, depending on how I oriented myself.

-One of the things that hit me hard: I was talking to the audience, and occasionally, just for a moment, forgot the fact that I was in VR, and in a High Fidelity virtual world.
+One of the things that hit me hard: I was talking to the audience, and occasionally, just for a moment, forgot the fact that I was in Virtual Reality, and in a High Fidelity virtual world.

 Then one of the audience members would fly up into the sky, instantly reminding me that I wasn’t in real life.